AusDTO/dta-website/pages/who-we-are/corporate/annual-report-16-17/text-versions/order-to-establish-the-dta.md

 <p>I, General the Honourable Sir Peter Cosgrove AK MC (Ret’d), Governor-General of the Commonwealth of Australia, acting with the advice of the Federal Executive Council and under section 65 of the Public Service Act 1999, amend the Order to establish the Digital Transformation Office as an Executive Agency made on 12 March 2015 and amended on 21 September 2015, by omitting paragraphs (b) and (e) of that Order and substituting the following paragraphs:</p>
 <ol>
   <li style="list-style-type: (b)">allocate the name Digital Transformation Agency to the Executive Agency;</li>
-  <li style="list-style-type: (e)"">specify that the functions of the Digital Transformation Agency be as follows:
+  <li style="list-style-type: (e)">specify that the functions of the Digital Transformation Agency be as follows:
     <ol style="list-style-type: lower-roman">
       <li>to provide strategic and policy leadership on whole-of-government and shared information and communications technology (ICT) and digital service delivery, including ICT procurement policy;</li>
       <li>to design, develop, coordinate, deliver and monitor policies, standards, services and delivery platforms for whole-of-government and shared ICT and digital service delivery;</li>